Apprehensive students return to Eaglecrest High School

 Most students returned to deep-cleaned classrooms after two special needs educators died over the weekend -- one with symptoms of a rare infection.

 The Cherry Creek School District said Maggie Schmitt, 24, died over the weekend after showing symptoms consistent with bacterial meningitis.
-The district canceled classes on Wednesday.
-It deep cleaned classrooms and the Arapahoe County Health Department performed contact tracing.
+The district canceled classes Wednesday.
+It deep cleaned classrooms, and the Arapahoe County Health Department performed contact tracing.

 Meningitis is an infection of the membranes (meninges) that protect the spinal cord and brain.
 If infected, the membranes swell and press on the spinal cord or brain.
 This can cause life-threatening problems.
 Meningitis symptoms strike suddenly and worsen quickly, the health department said.